Cathy Tilton

-Cathy Tilton is an American politician from Alaska.
-A Republican, she was Speaker of the Alaska House of Representatives from 2023 to 2025, and represents District 26 which is entirely within the Matanuska-Susitna Borough.
+Cathy Tilton (born August 28, 1962) is an American politician from Alaska.
+A Republican, she represents District M in the Alaska Senate.
+Previously she was Speaker of the Alaska House of Representatives from 2023 to 2025, and represented District 26 which is entirely within the Matanuska-Susitna Borough.
 Prior to 2020 redistricting, represented District 12.

 She succeeded Bill Stoltze upon his election to the Alaska State Senate.
 She is a self-employed real estate professional and former legislative aide.
 She lives in Wasilla.
 Tilton was elected Speaker of the House on January 18, 2023.

+Tilton was appointed to the Alaska Senate in November 2025 to succeed Shelley Hughes.